Incubaid/dev_process/telegram.md

     - Can request changes
 - Who can use it
     - People with right security clearance, can be partners & internal

-### Code

-- E.g. ```code_jumpscale_go-raml```
-- Normally the name used is the same as the name of the GitHub repo
-- Used for
-    - Discussion around a code repository
-    - Comments can also be given in pull request and such but sometimes a telegram disccusion is more usefull
-- Who is on it
-    - Everyone which is working on this repository

-### BAM

-- E.g. gig_BAM
-- Is used for communication around the BAM meeting
-- Also used to report blocking issues, so that they can be assessed more quickly so that people do not need to wait for the next BAM meeting to be unblocked
-- Who is on it
-   - People related to Q&A and development